dwayn/aws-management-suite/README.md

       -a NAME, --name NAME  Set the name tag for created instance -t TAG, --tag TAG     Add tag to the instance in the form tagname=tagvalue,
                             eg: --tag my_tag=my_value (supports multiple usage)
+      --template-id TEMPLATE_ID
+                            Set a host template id to use to create instance --template-name TEMPLATE_NAME
+                            Set a host template name to use to create instance
 ----

 #### `ams host add`